Owl Woman: Children

+George, Julia, and their brother Charley (son of William Bent and Owl Woman's sister Yellow Woman) all survived the Sand Creek Massacre, in which the US Army massacred approximately 150 people.
+George, Charley, and Yellow Woman left to join the Dog Soldiers to retaliate for the massacre.

 Life at the fort, called the "mud castle of the plains", reflected the heritage of both parents.
 The children's clothes included linen shirts and soft-leather moccasins.
 There they ate on fine china and, according to Cheyenne custom, slept on the ground in soft hides.
 The furnishings and household goods included items from America, Mexico and international locations.
 Children enjoyed pumpkin pie and pancakes made by the Charlotte, a slave in service to the Bents.
 Chipita, the French-Mexican wife to a Bent worker, made taffy for the children; She performed housekeeping and laundry services at the fort.

 Owl Woman's mother taught the children to be respectful and courteous of their elders.
 Discipline was given through stern glances and waving fingers by his mother and his aunts.
 In their multi-cultural environment, the children learned to speak many languages; George learned how to speak Cheyenne, English, Spanish, Comanche, Kiowa and Arapaho.
 The boys learned to ride horses bareback, control the horses actions through softly worded commands, hunt and to be warriors.
 The girls learned how to perform chores, like gathering wood, fetching water, and picking berries.
 Girls were also taught to be gracious, generous hosts.
 George Bent recalled of his childhood at the fort:

 Life for the Bent family changed dramatically over six years after Owl Woman's death.
 In 1849 a cholera epidemic swept through the Cheyenne tribe killing up to half of the people, including the children's grandmother, Tail Woman.
 Demand in fur declined, with a resulting drop in William Bent's business at the fort.
 In 1853 Bent established a stone fort in the Big Timbers area.

 From 1854, subsequent to the death of Owl Woman, George was sent away to be educated at a school run by an Episcopalian in Westport, Missouri, causing him to be separated from his family for much of the time.